Rejean-McCormick/Orgo/Documentation/v3/1-orgo-database-schema-reference.md

 ### Tasks & Comments

 **Task → Task (table: tasks)**
 Purpose: Central unit of work in Orgo; all workflows (maintenance, HR, education, etc.) map to tasks with metadata.
+The canonical Task field set and enums are locked in the Foundations doc and reused by domain modules and core services.
 Key columns:

 * `id` (UUID PK)